JohanRuuskanen/bryggverk/README.md

 **General to-do:**
-- [ ] Add relevant variables on screen at startup (default pump pwm, pwm period for AC, etc)
+- [x] Add relevant code info on startup: name, date flashed etc
+- [x] Make the "Mash-in"-state do nothing, same as the "Stand-by"-state.
 - [ ] Start a naming convention for code versions
-- [ ] Add relevant code info on startup: name, date flashed etc
+- [ ] Add leds on screen enclosure for easy visibility of pump and AC power.
-- [ ] Make the "Mash-in"-state do nothing, same as the "Stand-by"-state.